Adult Education Program

 Choctaw Nation College Connect

-Choctaw College Connect is the Choctaw Nation of Oklahoma's annual college event.
+Choctaw Nation College Connect is the Choctaw Nation of Oklahoma's biennial college event.
 CCC creates opportunity for colleges, universities, and select Native American education organizations from across the country to connect with Choctaw high school, undergraduate, and graduate students.

 The goal of College Freshman Year Initiative (FYI) is to create a community among Choctaw students, their college campus, and our staff wherein freshman students are empowered to make informed decisions and develop academic and life skills to become confident, proactive, and accountable participants in their college education.
 In order to achieve this goal, we’ve placed Choctaw Success Coaches on the campuses of Southeastern Oklahoma State University-Durant, Carl Albert State College-Poteau, and Eastern Oklahoma State College-Wilburton to closely assist Choctaw students throughout their Freshman year and foster success through graduation.
 We have also partnered with the OSU Center for Sovereign Nations - Stillwater to ensure that our students can achieve this goal.
 If you are a First-time Freshman, Choctaw Tribal member and are considering attending one of these schools, then please call our office today.